-N-Acetyl L-Cysteine to the rescue
+N-Acetyl L-Cysteine benefits

 N-Acetyl L-Cysteine (NAC) is a slightly modified version of the sulfur-containing amino acid L-Cysteine.
 When taken as a supplement, NAC replenishes intracellular levels of the natural antioxidant glutathione (GSH).
 Restoring your cells’ ability to fight damage from reactive oxygen species (ROS).

 Conventional medicine has used NAC for decades as an inhaled mucous thinner to treat symptoms of cystic fibrosis.
 NAC is given intravenously (IV) or orally as a treatment for acute acetaminophen poisoning.
-NCA quickly restores glutathione levels, averting permanent disability or death.
+NAC quickly restores glutathione levels, averting permanent disability or death.

 The nootropics community has recently discovered NAC as a way to suppress inflammation in the brain.
 NAC prevents oxidative stress on brain cells, eliminates free radicals, restores Brain-Derived Neurotrophic Factor (BDNF), rejuvenates dopamine receptors, and improves overall cognitive function.